Income and assets tests

 We’ll also look at any off-farm income when working out your payment.

-Read more in the Farm Household Allowance Guidelines on the Department of Agriculture and Water Resources website.
+Read more in the Farm Household Allowance Guidelines on the Department of Agriculture website.

-If you earn less than $0 from your farm, you can use your off-farm income against a loan.
-You can offset up to $80,000 of off-farm income against interest repayments on a loan.
-You must prove the loan contract isn’t renegotiated.
+You may be able use your off-farm income against a loan.
+You can do this if you earn less than $0 from your farm business.
+You can apply to offset up to $80,000 of off-farm income against interest repayments on a loan.
+You must prove you can’t renegotiate the loan contract.

 To see if the off-farm income offset applies to you, submit a claim or call the Farmer Assistance Hotline.